jcruzaxaeon/vx001/readme.md

 - [ ] verify users and global priviliges removed
 - [ ] refine tables, columns
 - [ ] review validations
+- [ ] update `dev_rca` user to have migration privileges only or create a migration only user?

 ### Deployment AR
 - [ ] input validation and error handling